-See the Understanding the Deployment Schema Parameters topic and the Full Copy Client Node Parameters section in the Using and Managing VMware Blockchain guide for implementation steps.
+See the Configuring the Deployment Descriptor Parameters section Full Copy Client Node Parameters table in the Using and Managing VMware Blockchain guide.

 ObjectStore Integrity Tool

-The operator container uses a tool to initiate a data integrity assessment.
+To maintain the data integrity in the ObjectStore, VMware Blockchain provides a data Integrity tool.
+The Concord operator container uses this tool to initiate a data integrity assessment on the data stored in the S3.
 The data integrity evaluation includes proof of origination and tamper-detection capabilities of the data stored on the ObjectStore.

-A CheckPoint is created when there is an agreement of f+1 Replica nodes.
-The signed CheckPoints are saved on the ObjectStore.
-As part of the data integrity validation, this tool verifies the existence of these signed CheckPoints.
+In the Replica Network, a CheckPoint is created every certain amount of blocks to maintain data integrity on the Replica Network.
+These CheckPoints are also signed cryptographically and saved on the ObjectStore.
+As part of the data integrity validation, the tool verifies the existence of these signed CheckPoints.

-See the Bind the Newly Deployed VMware Blockchain Nodes section in Using and Managing VMware Blockchain guide for implementation steps.
+See the Perform Data Integrity Assessment section in the Using and Managing VMware Blockchain guide for implementation steps.